 National Action Plans on Business and Human Rights Toolkit

-The Danish Institute for Human Rights and the International Corporate Accountability Roundtable (November 2017)
+The Danish Institute for Human Rights (September 2024)

-National Action Plans on Business and Human Rights Toolkit: 2017 Edition
+National Baseline Tool on Business and Human Rights

 Guidance on National Action Plans on Business and Human Rights